EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

 Selected traces and categories
 ~~~~~~~~~~~~~~~~~~~~

 To get more information about the system under study, DeepLASI provides statistical information about single molecule measurements.
 When having traces loaded to the program, by moving on to the **Statistics** tab (:numref:`statistics_tab`), and selecting any category from the table, one can obtain information about the data quality with several histograms and corresponding fitting results, regarding to flourophores brightness, their photo-activity time range, and signal to noise ratio.
+It is especially helpful with knowing about the effects of different strategies in experiments such as the influence of buffer and various background sources.

 As you can see on :numref:`categories_in_selector_table`, the whole GUI is devided into four columns, each representing a detection channel.
 For each channel, five panels are provided to report the number of events for several criteria including: *Total signal*, *Mean BG and Signal*, *Countrate*, *Signal to Noise*, and *Bleaching time*.